Sitefinity/Sitefinity-CLI/README.md

 ### Limitations
 * The CLI migration command does not migrate the code in any form.
 It can migrate only the content and structure of your project.
+* A/B testing is currently not supported.
+* Template widgets editable in pages are not currently supported.

 ## Known issues
 #### Visual Studio 2015 integration